projscale/saforia/README.md

 - Windows: sign MSI/EXE with `signtool.exe` using a code signing certificate (EV recommended).
 Provide `/tr` timestamp server.
 - Android: set up a keystore and configure Gradle signing (Tauri mobile).
 Align/zipalign handled by the toolchain.
 - iOS: configure signing identities and provisioning profiles in Xcode; ensure bundle identifier matches.
+## Mobile Hardening
+- Android: the app calls a native helper that sets `FLAG_SECURE` on the Activity window to block screenshots/recording.
+- iOS: capture detection emits an event and the UI masks sensitive content with an overlay while active; actions like reveal/copy are disabled until capture stops.
+- Linux/Wayland: global capture blocking is not guaranteed; enable “Mask sensitive content” in Preferences.
+- Desktop (Windows/macOS): best‑effort content protection (SetWindowDisplayAffinity on Windows, NSWindow sharingType on macOS).
+Not all tools respect it.